top of page

 01. Use pre-made templates

 When it comes to creating the perfect look for your eCommerce website, you have two options: You can pay a web designer to create a custom design for you.
-Or, you can use a pre-made template built specifically for eCommerce.
+Or, you can use a pre-made themes built specifically for eCommerce.

 Paying a designer will run you about $75/hour on average.
 (You can find talented and ready-to-hire web designers on the Wix Marketplace.)